elleybean/privacyguides.org/docs/basics/common-threats.md

 There are few ways in which this type of attack might be carried out:

-1. A contributor or employee might work their way into a position of power within an organization and then abuse that position to add some malicious code.
+1. A contributor or employee might work their way into a position of power within a project or organization, then abuse that position by adding malicious code.
 2. A developer may be coerced by an outside party to add malicious code.
 3. An individual or group might identify a third party software dependency (also known as a library) and work to infiltrate it with the above two methods, knowing that it will be used by "downstream" software developers.

 These sorts of attacks can require a lot of time and preparation to perform and are risky because they can be detected, particularly in open source projects if they are popular and have outside interest.
-Unfortunately they're also one of the most dangerous as they can never be entirely mitigated.
+Unfortunately they're also one of the most dangerous as they are very hard to mitigate entirely.
 We would encourage readers only use software which has a good reputation and makes an effort to reduce risk by:

 1. Only adopting popular software that has been around for a while.
 The more interest in a project the, the greater likelihood that external parties will notice malicious changes.
 A malicious actor will also need to spend more time gaining community trust with meaningful contributions.
 2. Automated build infrastructure for released binary code reduces the attack surface such as, a compromised developer workstation or breached server.
 It provides accountability to others involved in the project in that binaries are produced from a central source code repository.